 A private tutor can provide a customised study structure and push you to improve.
 It can be challenging to diagnose your own weaknesses, understand a complicated concept or organise your study schedule.
 This is when a good tutor will be very helpful to identify your learning needs and work on specific areas for you to improve your GRE scores.

-INSEAD accepts the GRE for MBA applications.
+INSEAD accepts the GRE for MIM and MBA applications.
 A score above 85% for the quantitative and verbal sections of the GRE is highly recommended.
 To report the score to INSEAD, the ETS code is 0970 and the score is valid for five years.